30 AMAZING Things To Do in Cape Town

 Watching the sunset at Kloof Corner is insanely beautiful.
 Not only that, it’s got a great effort-to-reward ratio!

-It only takes 20 minutes to walk up to the viewpoint, and as you sit on the rocks and look out at the city, you get an insane panoramic view.
-It really drives home just how dramatic and varied the landscape here really is!
+It only takes 20 minutes to walk up to the viewpoint, although it’s quite a steep walk so I won’t judge you if you need to stop and rest every now and then.
+And once you get to the top, you’ll be rewarded by insane panoramic views of Cape Town that really drive home just how dramatic and varied the landscape here is.

-The hike starts on Tafelberg Road, and it’s well signposted.
-There’s a small car park next to the trailhead, or you can easily Uber here.
+Kloof Corner hike starts on Tafelberg Road, and it’s well signposted.
+There’s plenty of parking along the road, or you can easily Uber here.
 If you’re coming at sunset, just make sure you have a torch with you for coming down again, just in case.
+A phone torch is fine but I like to bring my head torch as well to keep my hands free.

 27. Aquila Safari